MacroHard-Winux/winux-7-classic/README.md

 # All the customisation is added to make Winux 7 Classic possible.
 To use it, dump all of the files in the repo into the root folder of a Linux Mint 20.3 installation.
 Or only add the parts that you like.
-## Use at your own risk
-You are on your own, good luck

 # Package needed and what they do
 wine - Run Windows files